Joonsey/joonsey.github.io/README.md

 Yes!
 I play World of Warcraft at a competetive level, among many other games.
 I have a Steam library of around 600 games.
-I tend to want to become very good at almost every competetive game i play.
+I tend to want to become very good at almost every competetive enviornment I am in.
-I qualify as top 0.5% - 15% in most of the games i play
+I qualify as top 0.5% - 15% in most of the games I play

 ### My most recent projects